Rei-SwitchBot/faq/en-us/Evaporative Humidifier Auto-refill.md

 ![image](https://github.com/user-attachments/assets/77ee5c20-d6e8-4ce8-816b-75f1111e4926)
 8. Please note that placing the humidifier at an angle of more than 8 degrees, as shown in the diagram, can cause water leakage.
 Be mindful of this during daily use.
 ![image](https://github.com/user-attachments/assets/288d7903-19c0-489b-ab92-58bd564da24e)
-9. If the issue persists after completing the checks above, please contact us via SwitchBot App -> Profile -> Support ->Feedback, and providing the following information:
+9. If the issue persists after completing the checks above, please provide the following information:

 Results of the 8 checks above
 Duration of product usage